vishnusunkari/techread/content/AWS/05-elasticloadlalancing.md

 between a client and a specific network server for the duration of a session.

 ELB has a DNS name.
 For Route53 integration with ELB :
-1. create a Record Set CNAME in Route53 with website name and value is the DNS name of the ELB or
+1. Create a Record Set CNAME in Route53 with website name and value is the DNS name of the ELB or
-2. create an alias record that points to your ELB
+2. Create an alias record that points to your ELB.

 **SSL offloading**:  You can have http/https at ELB and http/https for each individual node. https at ELB and http for each individual node is SSL offloading that means you secured